 where the last inequality is due to that the value of each item is rounded down by at most $\tau_i$ and there are at most $m$ items.
 Recalling that we have set $V_i=v_i([m]\setminus Y_i)$, this means $\overline{v}_i(A_i)\geq \frac{V_i}{n}-m\tau_i$.

 Next,

-To show $2m\tau_i\leq \varepsilon v_i(A_j\backslash\{g_{ji}\})$, it remains to show $\varepsilon \frac{V_i}{n}-m\tau_i\geq 2m\tau_i$, that is $\tau_i\leq \frac{\varepsilon}{3mn}V_i$.
-Since $K=\lceil \frac{3mn}{\varepsilon} \rceil \geq \frac{3mn}{\varepsilon}$, we have $\tau_i=V_i/K\leq \frac{\varepsilon}{3mn}V_i$, and the lemma concludes. \end{proof}
+To show $2m\tau_i\leq \epsilon v_i(A_j\backslash\{g_{ji}\})$, it remains to show $\epsilon \frac{V_i}{n}-m\tau_i\geq 2m\tau_i$, that is $\tau_i\leq \frac{\epsilon}{3mn}V_i$.
+Since $K=\lceil \frac{3mn}{\epsilon} \rceil \geq \frac{3mn}{\epsilon}$, we have $\tau_i=V_i/K\leq \frac{\epsilon}{3mn}V_i$, and the lemma concludes. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:bicriteria}.]
-Assume the allocation $\A^\ast=(A_1,\ldots,A_n)$ is the EF1 allocation with the largest social welfare, from Lemma \ref{lem:oritoround}, it can be transferred to one EF allocation $\A'=\{A'_1,\ldots,A'_n\}$ where $A'_i=A_i\cup\{d_i\}$ for each $i$ after fixing some set $X$.
+\begin{proof}[Proof of the first part of \Cref{thm:bicriteria}.]
+Assume the allocation $\A^\ast=(A_1,\ldots,A_n)$ is the EF1 allocation with the largest social welfare, from \Cref{lem:oritoround}, it can be transferred to one EF allocation $\A'=\{A'_1,\ldots,A'_n\}$ where $A'_i=A_i\cup\{d_i\}$ for each $i$ after fixing some set $X$.
 Then, since we choose the allocation with the largest social welfare with regard to original valuation for all possible sets $X$, the allocation output by Algorithm \ref{bicriteria} must have at least the same social welfare with regard to original valuation after removing the dummy items.
-Furthermore, because of Lemma \ref{lem:roundtoori}, this allocation is an $(1-\varepsilon)$-approximate EF1 allocation with regard to original valuation.
-To sum up, the output allocation $\A$ should be $(1-\varepsilon)$-approximate EF1 and $\SW(\A)\geq \SW(\A^\ast)$. \end{proof}
+Furthermore, because of \Cref{lem:roundtoori}, this allocation is an $(1-\epsilon)$-approximate EF1 allocation with regard to the original valuation.
+To sum up, the output allocation $\A$ should be $(1-\epsilon)$-approximate EF1 and $\SW(\A)\geq \SW(\A^\ast)$. \end{proof}